rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   Khlentzos [^Khlentzos2011-2]
 -   *Resisting Scientific Realism* [^Wray2018]
+-   Instrumentalism
+    -   Positivism; linguistic frameworks; principle of tolerance; verificationism
+-   Underdetermination
--   Underdetermination; language dependence; Duhem-Quine thesis; the problem of translation
+    -   language dependence; Duhem-Quine thesis; the problem of translation
--   Positivism; Instrumentalism; linguistic frameworks; verificationism
--   Kuhn, Lakatos, Laudan, Feyerabend
+-   Scientific revolution
+    -   normal science and revolutionary science; paradigm shift - Kuhn
--   Scientific revolution; paradigm shift; pessimistic meta-induction
+    -   pessimistic meta-induction - Laudan
 -   Social constructivism
+    -   The lore of our forefathers  - Quine
+    -   Research traditions - Laudan
--   Epistemological anarchism
+    -   Epistemological anarchism - Feyerabend
 -   See discussion of the Science Wars in [Criticisms of naturalism](http://rreece.github.io/outline-of-philosophy/naturalism.html#criticisms-of-naturalism) in the [Outline on naturalism](http://rreece.github.io/outline-of-philosophy/naturalism)
 -   TODO: work through the challenges presented in [these videos](https://www.youtube.com/playlist?list=PLz0n_SjOttTenxXXdML7fOu1og3D9LaME).
 -   And [this](https://www.youtube.com/watch?v=reSApZ0TK_s), [this](https://www.youtube.com/watch?v=xu6kkLJ58Z0), and [this](https://www.youtube.com/watch?v=3EebMeEo91c).
--   TODO: move some of this discussion to the next section on instrumentalism.
+-   TODO: move some of this discussion to the next sections on instrumentalism and postpositivism.

 Poincar&eacute;: